Legal

 Depending on where you live, you have rights over your personal data.
 The subsections below set out the main rights by regime and the authority you can complain to.
 To exercise any right, contact us at support@slidepractice.com.
 We will verify your identity before acting and will respond within the time the relevant law allows.

-Requests about a coach's client data go to the coach
+Requests about a practitioner's client data go to the practitioner

-For the client data and recordings described in section 3(c) and 3(d), we act as the processor and the coach is the controller.
-If you are a client, requests to access, correct, or delete that data usually need to go to the coach who holds it.
-If you send such a request to us, we will pass it to the relevant coach or ask you to contact them directly.
+For the client data and recordings described in section 3(c) and 3(d), we act as the processor and the practitioner is the controller.
+If you are a client, requests to access, correct, or delete that data usually need to go to the practitioner who holds it.
+If you send such a request to us, we will pass it to the relevant practitioner or ask you to contact them directly.

 (a) Philippines: Data Privacy Act of 2012 (Republic Act No. 10173)